 When your goal is to have a prospect to take action on a landing page, whether it’s to schedule an appointment or fill out a download form for an eBook, it’s not enough to say “It’s great!”
 You have to offer up some proof.
 A single business review can lift conversions by 10 percent.

 Social proof is "the concept that people will conform to the actions of others under the assumption that those actions are reflective of the correct behavior."
 If you can integrate believable social proof into your landing pages, you’ll increase your conversions exponentially.
-Here are three ways you can do that.

 1. Customer Testimonials

 Customer testimonials are one of the best and easiest ways to add social proof to your pages, and they're valuable for all types of landing pages.
-Your testimonials can share the results you got for a client, the customer experience, or what the person learned in an eBook or other downloadable.
+Your testimonials can share the results you got for a client, the customer experience, or what the user learned in an eBook or other downloadable.

-You need two components to make testimonials credible: specific details about how you helped (rather than a generic “This changed my life!”) and proof that the person is real, such as a photo, name, company, and job title.
+There are two components to make testimonials credible: specific details about how you helped (rather than a generic “This changed my life!”) and proof that the person is real, such as a photo, name, company, and job title.